Bram05/NeoGebra/README.md

 You can create a definition of creating a line using 2 points.
 Your input will be points and the output will be a line (if possible) drawn on the graph.
 For examples you can view the built-in models

+> ⚠ You can use the point variables

 ### Intersection of 2 lines definition

 how to get the value of 2 lines with a point
 You can create a definition of 2 intersecting lines.
 As an input you will use 2 created lines and as an output a point will be drawn (if possible) on the graph at the intersection point.
 For examples you can view the built-in models

+> ⚠ You can use the line variables

 ### Extras